MartinJeanne/Linkstart-backend/README.md

 ```
 <br>

-Create an .env file at the root of the project, and specify this information:
+Create an .env file at the root of the project, and set the futur database information:
 ```
 MYSQLDB_DATABASE=databaseName
 MYSQLDB_ROOT_PASSWORD=theRootPassword